Shahnaz197/Shahnaz197/README.md

 ---
 ## 🚀 About Me
 - 🌱 Currently learning **Java, Kotlin, Python,Javascript and Reactjs**
+-
+- 🎯 Exploring **project management and Agile practices** to improve teamwork and delivery

 - 🤝 Open to collaborating on **student projects, research, or open-source**